Suave Richard: 2018: four-year-old season

-Returning from a lengthy summer break, Suave Richard was made favourite for the autumn edition of the Tenno Sho at Tokyo on 28 October. but after being badly hampered shortly after the start he was never in serious contention and finished tenth behind Rey de Oro.
+Returning from a lengthy summer break, Suave Richard was made favourite for the autumn edition of the Tenno Sho at Tokyo on 28 October, but after being badly hampered shortly after the start, he was never in serious contention and finished tenth behind Rey de Oro.
 The colt ended his season in the Japan Cup at Tokyo on 25 November in which he started the 5.5/1 second favourite and finished third behind Almond Eye and the front-running Kiseki.

-In the 2018 World's Best Racehorse Rankings Suave Richard's rating of 121 made him the thirty first best racehorse in world.
+In the 2018 World's Best Racehorse Rankings, Suave Richard's rating of 121 made him the thirty first best racehorse in world.

 2019: five-year-old season

-Suave Richard began his fourth campaign in the Nakayama Kinen over 1800 metres on 24 February when he stayed on well without being able to reach the leaders and came home fourth behind Win Bright, Lucky Lilac and Stelvio.
+Suave Richard began his fourth campaign in the Nakayama Kinen over 1800 metres on 24 February when he stayed on well without being able to reach the leaders and came home fourth behind Win Bright, Lucky Lilac, and Stelvio.
 Rather than attempt a repeat victory in the Osaka Hai, the horse was sent to the United Arab Emirates to contest the Dubai Sheema Classic at Meydan Racecourse on 30 March.
-Ridden by João Moreira he was restrained at the rear of the field before finishing strongly to take third place behind Old Persian and Cheval Grand.
-On his return to Japan he went off the 7.8/1 sixth choice in the betting for the Takarazuka Kinen over 2200 metres on 23 June at Hanshin.
-He finished third behind Lys Gracieux and Kiseki after racing on the wide outside for most of the way before keeping on well in the straight.
+Ridden by João Moreira, he was restrained at the rear of the field before finishing strongly to take third place behind Old Persian and Cheval Grand.
+On his return to Japan, he went off the 7.8/1 sixth choice in the betting for the Takarazuka Kinen over 2200 metres on 23 June at Hanshin.
+The horse finished the race at third place behind Lys Gracieux and Kiseki after racing on the wide outside for most of the way before keeping on well in the straight.